maurosampietro/UltraMapper/README.md

 UltraMapper is a tool that allows you to map one object of type T to another object of type V.

 It avoids you the need to manually write the (boring) code that instantiate/assign all the members of the object.
+It can be used to get deep copies of an object.

 Getting started